-Any person may apply in writing to be a member of the company.
+Any person may apply in writing to be a member of the company by completing a membership application form approved by the Board from time to time.
 A person's application for membership must be:

 - (a) signed by the applicant; and - (b) accompanied by such documents or evidence as to eligibility as the board requires in accordance with Rule 5.2.